-Corporate and Other operating income (loss) includes "corporate special items" and "other corporate (expense) income-net".
+Corporate and Other operating income (loss) includes:

-- · Corporate special items includes, for the periods presented: - · net costs for significant litigation impacting operating income (loss) associated with PFAS-related other environmental and Combat Arms Earplugs matters. - divestiture costs (related to separating and divesting substantially an entire business segment of 3M following public announcement of its intended divestiture) that were not eligible to be part of discontinued operations. - Other corporate (expense) income-net includes: - certain enterprise and governance activities resulting in unallocated corporate costs and other activity and net costs that 3M may choose not to allocate directly to its business segments. - commercial activity with Solventum following its April 1, 2024 Separation and certain operations of the former Health Care business segment retained by 3M. - transition arrangement agreements (e.g. fees charged by 3M, net of underlying costs) related to divested businesses, including those related to the Solventum Separation, as well as other applicable divestitures. - operations of businesses of the former Health Care segment divested prior to the Separation and therefore not reflected as discontinued operations within 3M's financial statements, along with limited-duration supply agreements with those previous divestitures. - · costs previously allocated to Solventum prior to the Separation that were not eligible to be part of discontinued operations.
+- Corporate special items includes, for the periods presented: - net costs for significant litigation impacting operating income (loss) associated with PFAS-related other environmental and Combat Arms Earplugs matters. - loss on business divestitures (see Note 4). - divestiture costs (related to separating and divesting substantially an entire business segment of 3M following public announcement of its intended divestiture) that were not eligible to be part of discontinued operations. - Other corporate (expense) income-net includes: - certain enterprise and governance activities resulting in unallocated corporate costs and other activity or costs that 3M may choose not to allocate directly to its business segments. - commercial activity with Solventum following its April 1, 2024 Separation and certain operations of the former Health Care business segment retained by 3M. - transition arrangement agreements (e.g. fees charged by 3M, net of underlying costs) related to divested businesses, including those related to the Solventum Separation. - operations of businesses of the former Health Care segment divested prior to the Separation and therefore not reflected as discontinued operations within 3M's financial statements, along with limited-duration supply agreements with previous divestitures. - costs previously allocated to Solventum prior to the Separation that were not eligible to be part of discontinued operations.